-At the time of writing, the MSc Project Management is undergoing review and content may be subject to revision.
+At the time of writing, the MSc Project Management is undergoing review, content and fees may be subject to revision.

 All students should apply directly to the University through our online application system.
 Before you apply, you should check that you meet our entry requirements and you should have all your supporting documents ready.

 The first stage of the process is to create a profile; you don’t have to complete the application in one session – you can complete it in stages by saving each section and return to complete it at a later date.